stac-extensions/projection/README.md

 There are several projection extension fields with potentially overlapping functionality.
 This section attempts to give an overview of which ones you should consider using.
 They fit into three general categories:

-- **Description of the coordinate reference system:** [EPSG code](#projepsg) is recommended, but it is just a reference to known projection information.
+- **Description of the coordinate reference system:** [proj:code](#proj:code) is recommended, but it is just a reference to known projection information.
 [WKT2](#projwkt2) and [PROJJSON](#projprojjson) are two options to fully describe the projection information.
-This is typically done for projections that aren't available or fully described in the [EPSG Registry](https://epsg.org/).
+This is typically done for projections that aren't available or fully described in a known registry (e.g., [EPSG Registry](https://epsg.org/) or [IAU Registry](http://www.opengis.net/def/crs/IAU/2015)).
 For example, the MODIS Sinusoidal projection does not have an EPSG code, but can be described using WKT2 or PROJJSON.
-- **Description of the native geometry information:** STAC requires the geometry and bounding box, but they are only available in lat/long (EPSG:4326).
+- **Description of the native geometry information:** STAC requires the geometry and bounding box, but they are only available in lat/long (EPSG:4326, IAU_2015:30100, IAU_2015:49900, etc.).
 But most remote sensing data does not come in that projection, so it is often useful for clients to have the geometry information ([geometry](#projgeometry), [bbox](#projbbox), [centroid](#projcentroid)) in the coordinate reference system of the asset's data, so it doesn't have to reproject (which can be lossy and takes time).
 - **Information to enable cataloging of data without opening assets:** Often it is useful to be able to construct a 'virtual layer',